-Study abroad and student exchanges are central to the Global Education Center’s mission and the University’s strategic plan.
+Study abroad and student exchanges are central to the Office of International Engagement’s mission and the University’s strategic plan.
 Faculty-led group programs, a component of the study abroad experience, are designed to capitalize on the international expertise of our faculty and integrate classroom instruction and experiential learning activities in the locations where they are taught into a well-conceived whole.

 If you are interested in leading such a program, complete and submit this proposal, making sure you: